-- 44. Values

-- a. encompass the relatively stable feelings, thoughts, and behavioral patterns a person has.

-- b. are initial thoughts and perceptions we form about people, which tend to be stable and resilient to contrary information.

-- c. are generalizations based upon a perceived group characteristic.

-- d. refer to stable life goals people have, reflecting what is most important to them.
+- 44. Values - a. encompass the relatively stable feelings, thoughts, and behavioral patterns a person has. - b. are initial thoughts and perceptions we form about people, which tend to be stable and resilient to contrary information. - c. are generalizations based upon a perceived group characteristic. - d. refer to stable life goals people have, reflecting what is most important to them.

-- (d) Easy/Knowledge
+(d) Easy/Knowledge

 - 45. According to Rokeach, which of the following is not accurate about values?

 - a.
 Values are grouped into terminal and instrumental categories.

 - b.
 Values are hierarchically ordered.

 - c.
 Values are shaped late in life.

 - d.
 Values are relatively stable over time.

-- (c) Easy/Comprehension
+(c) Easy/Comprehension

-- 46. is a terminal value.
+46. is a terminal value.

-- a.
-Broad-minded.
+a.
+Broad-minded

-- b.
-Inner harmony.
+b.
+Inner harmony

-- c.
-Forgiving.

-- d.
-Obedient.

-- (b) Easy/Knowledge

-- 47. Which of the following is an instrumental value?

-- a. clean

-- b. self-respect

-- c. family security

-- d. a world of beauty

-- (a) Easy/Knowledge

-- 48. Removing your hat during the playing of The National Anthem in the United States is an example of the value of .

-- a. benevolence.

-- b. security.

-- c. tradition.

-- d. universalism.

-- (c) Difficult/Application

-- 49. Choosing a job that offers health care as part of its benefit package over a position that pays more but has no such health care might reflect the job seeker's concern about

-- a. inner harmony.

-- b. imaginative.

-- c. family security.

-- d. self-respect.

-- (c) Medium/Application

-- 50. Which instrumental value might surveys find to be prevalent in Wall Street brokers?

-- a. forgiveness

-- b. ambition

-- c. obedience

-- d. imagination

-- (b) Difficult/Application

-- Values change over the generations, evolving in response to historical contexts.
-Which of the following statements is true regarding values of different generations?

-- a.
-Generation Xers (born between the mid-1960s and 1980s) are very group-oriented.

-- b.
-Generation Xers (born between the mid-1960s and 1980s) see work as central in their lives.

-- c.
-Generation Xers (born between the mid-1960s and 1980s) don't care what they do for work, they just want money.

-- d.
-Generation Xers (born between the mid-1960s and 1980s) have to see a congruence between personal goals and organizational ones before they work toward company goals.

-- (d) Medium/Evaluation

-- 52. Which of the following statements about values is true?

-- a.
-Values impact the individual, but not how they work.

-- b.
-Values are not very stable; they change over short periods of time.

-- c.
-Values affect the decisions people make, but have little impact on their behavior.
+C. Forgiving

 d.
+Obedient

+(b) Easy/Knowledge

+47. Which of the following is an instrumental value?

+a. clean

+b. self-respect

+C. family security

+d. a world of beauty

+(a) Easy/Knowledge

+48. Remo oving your hat during the playing of The National Anthem in the United

+States s is an example of the value of

+a. benevolence.

+b. security.

+C. tradition.

+d. universalism.

+(c) Medium/Application

+(c) 50. position concerns a. b. c. d. sing a job that offers health care as part of its benefit package over a con that pays more but has no such health care might reflect the job seeker's ern about inner harmony. imaginative. family security. self-respect.
+Medium/Application in instrumental value is most likely to be prevalent in Wall Street brokers?

+a. b. forgiveness ambition

+C. obedience

+d. imagination

+(b) Difficult/Application

+51. Which s change over the generations, evolving in response to historical contexts. n of the following statements is true regarding values of different rations?

+a.
+Generation Xers (born between 1965 and 1979) are very group-oriented.

+b.
+Generation Xers (born between 1965 and 1979) see work as central in their lives.

+C. Generation Xers (born between 1965 and 1979) don't care what they do

+ـا for work, they just want money.

+d.
+Generation Xers (born between 1965 and 1979) have to see a congruence between personal goals and organizational ones before they work toward company goals.

+(d) Medium/Evaluation

+- 52. Which of the following statements about values is true? - a.
+Values impact the individual, but not how they work. - b.
+Values are not very stable; they change over short periods of time. - c.
+Values affect the decisions people make, but have little impact on their behavior. - d.
 Values are the result of accumulation of life experiences.